 NOTE - The “Capture point”, “Scene Area” or origin parameters are not considered in the above diagrams.

-On reception of the Capture Area information renderers may use this information in several ways to render the received video streams illustrated below.
-The example below only discusses the x-axis for simplicity, the calculations may equally be applied to the Y and Z axis.
-In most use cases at minimum both and X and Z would be considered.
+On reception of the Capture Area information, renderers may use this information in several ways to render the received video streams illustrated below.
+The examples below only discusses the x-axis for simplicity, the calculations may equally be applied to the Y and Z axis.
+A scale of millimetres is assumed.

 First, the capture area can be used to indicate the spatial information of the video capture.
+For example, a capture of Region A with an area of capture:

+bottom left bottom right top left top right

+Region A (0,2000,0) (980,2200,0) (0,2000,600) (980,2200,600)

-For example, x_area1 = 0 : 1000 indicates that the video capture 1 (Region A) spans 1000 units from starting point in the X coordinate (horizontally).
-So the renderer can use this information to render the pictures in correct spatial place.
+.
+The capture area above indicates that in terms of the X-axis the width of 980mm.
+Considering the Y coordinates this leads to a planer width of 1000mm.
+Thus the renderer can use this information to render the pictures in correct spatial place

+Second, the capture area can be used to describe the spatial relationship between video captures.For example if we consider the above capture of Region A and add a capture for Region B below:

+bottom left bottom right top left top right

+Region B (990,2200,0) (1990,2200,0) (990,2200,600) (1990,2200,600)

-Second, the capture area can be used to describe the spatial relationship between video captures.
-For example, x_area1 = 0 : 1000 and x_area2 = 1010 : 2010 represent the capture area of capture 1 (Region A) and capture 2 (Region B), respectively, which indicate the spatial relationship of the two video captures, i.e. capture 1 is to the left of capture 2 and capture 2 is to the right of capture 1.
-So the renderer can use this information to render the pictures in correct spatial arrangement.
+By analysing the capture area of Region A and Region B, respectively, the spatial relationship of the two video captures, that Region A is to the left of Region B and Region B is to the right of Region A can be determined.
+Therefore the renderer can use this information to render the pictures in correct spatial arrangement.

 Third, the capture area can be used to determine the gap between video captures.
-For example, x_area1 = 0 : 1000 and x_area2 = 1010 : 2010 represent the capture area of capture 1 (Region A) and capture 2 (Region B), respectively, which indicates that there is a gap between capture 1 and capture 2.
-This gap spans 10 units in the X coordinate (horizontally).
-So the renderer can use this information to render the video streams in a continuous manner.
+For example, utilising the above Area of Capture coordinates for Region A and B. From analysing the respective X coordinates (i.e. 980 and 990) is can be seen that there is a gap of 10mm between Regions A and B. So the renderer can use this information to render the video streams in a continuous manner.
 That is, if the width of the gap is larger than the width of the borders between the displays on the receiver side, a virtual display border (For example, a black zone) can be added to the captured images to achieve visual continuity.
 If the width of the gap is smaller than the width of the borders between the displays on the receiver side, the captured images can be cropped and scaled to achieve a continuous vision.

 _____________